Grocery shopping is a necessary evil.

 8. Eat Less Meat

 Meat is very expensive.
 It is easy to find ways to make your meat stretch that little bit further.
 Bulk it up with veggies in a pie or with pasta and sauce.
 Try eating a few vegetarian meals per week – they are delicious and cheap!
 Think outside the square and look at food from other cultures.
-A lovely chickpea curry or falafels with hummus and tabbouleh make for a lovely change.
+A lovely chickpea curry or falafels with hummus and tabbouleh make a lovely change.
+Adding grated vegetables and lentils to things like spaghetti sauce is a great way to bulk something up – and hide veggies from the kids!

 If you spent $8 a day on lunch and a drink – over the course of a year that lunch would cost you $2,240.00.
 That would buy a LOT of groceries.
 So stock up on different types of breads and fillings, salads.
-Cook a little extra every night and take some left overs for lunch from the night before.
-We also have lots of great lunch ideas on the website.
-Click Here!
+Cook a little extra every night and take some leftovers for lunch from the night before.
+Plus consider freezing your sandwiches for the week!
+Not only does it keep for longer, it saves time in the mornings too.
+Everything except salad freezes reasonably well, and when you buy your bread and fillings fresh and freeze them tighly – they will easily last for up to two weeks in the freezer.

 10. Try Freezer Cooking